PierreIsCoding/sdiy/Quantizer/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Quantizer/images/labels.jpg" height="500" /><img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Quantizer/images/20220312_134829.jpg" height="500" />

 Another Quantizer?
 Yes!
-This project represents a powerfull, precize and flexible quantizer with not so many components in 6HP wide.
+This project represents a powerfull, precize and flexible quantizer with not so many components and only 6HP wide.
 It lets you quantize cv-levels with a 16-bit pwm based DAC using only two pins and the internal timers of an Arduino Nano.
 Musically it really can change your game.
 So why not build this one for yourself?

 ## Features
 - Quantizes incomming cv signals to 7 scales, 4 triades or octaves, with a 16-bit precision output.